toddbranch/ECE382/notes/L3/index.md

 ### Emulated Instructions

 There are a number of instructions that will be understood by the assembler that aren't native to the instruction set.
+24 in total.
 These are known as 'emulated' instructions.
 They are actually implemented using one of the core instructions.
+So, including emulated instructions, there are 51 different assembly instructions you can write.

 | Emulated Instruction | Assembly Instruction | Notes |
 | :---: | :---: | :---: |